The Four Pillars of Meeting Street Schools

 - Early childhood physical skills such as gross and fine motor development.

-Our experience clearly demonstrates that engaging deeply with families is a key determinant of student success.
-Our family partnership program includes:
+Engaging deeply with families is a key determinant of student success.

 - Home Visits: Our teachers visit every family in their home prior to the start of each school year.